GuenterQuast/picoDAQ/README.md

 This project originated as a demonstration to analyze pulses from a photomultiplier (PM) or a Silicon Photo Multiplier (SiPM) registering
-optical signals from  a detector, in the simplest case a coffeepot with water equipped with am PM.
+optical signals from  a detector, in the simplest case a coffeepot with water equipped with a PM.

 **Requirements**: